 2. Just say no!

 This links with the Union advice.
-Of course as an NQT you are enthusiastic, keen to impress and make your contribution to your school.
+Of course, as an NQT you are enthusiastic, keen to impress and make your contribution to your school.
 I really enjoy attending concerts and the pupils do appreciate it too.
 However, this does not mean that you have to attend every single performance, sporting match, weekend activity or volunteer at every opportunity!
-Yes show commitment and that you are prepared to contribute but do so at a time that suits you and something you feel comfortable doing.
+Show commitment and that you are prepared to contribute but do so at a time that suits you and something you feel comfortable doing.
 For example, at a time when you are struggling with your workload don’t volunteer to give up your evenings or weekends!
-Think carefully about what for and when you offer your time.
-It is ok to say no – other members of staff do so why can’t you?
+Think carefully about what and when you offer your time.
+It is ok to say no – other members of staff do, so why can’t you?
 Prioritise.

 3. Join Twitter!

 If only I had joined Twitter as an NQT!
 There are so many teachers online sharing blogs, research and resources every single day.
-It can be wonderful and very helpful.
-If you don’t have the time or confidence to contribute online then that is fine too as there are no expectations.
+It can be a wonderful platform for continuing professional development.
+If you don’t have the time or confidence to contribute online then that is fine as there are no expectations.
 Some teachers share, some take and some do both.
 Think about your purpose for being online- is it to gain inspiration?
 Support or be supported?
 Learn from other educators?
-Get involved in debate?
+Get involved in the debate?
 Once you have a clear purpose and focus that will help you not get lost in the edu Twitter world.

 4. Don’t put too much pressure on the “dreaded” lesson observation!

-It has now been clarified that Ofsted do not require lesson plans.
+It has now been clarified that Ofsted does not require lesson plans and thankfully they do not grade lesson observations (although many schools do still do this).
 Previously, teachers were known to spend much more time on lesson plans for observations than they usually do – so that doesn’t really reflect an authentic experience.
 Of course, the lesson observation process is important, especially during your NQT year.
 Engage in discussion with the staff member observing you.
 Do they have a particular focus?
 You could explain the lesson in the context of the scheme of work and topic prior to the observation as lessons are taught as part of a sequence and unit.
 The lesson observation can be a very good insight and opportunity to gain purposeful feedback to support and improve your practice.
 One lesson cannot be a true reflection of you as a teacher.
 Do what you always do.
 Have your routines firmly in place and be prepared.

 5. Put the laminator down!

 This again links in with time management and priorities.
 I actually do laminate resources if it is a resource I will use again in the future, but as an NQT I was laminating everything!
-I even purchased my own laminator (I’m sure I’m not alone on that one!).
-I would spend hours creating a resource – for example match up cards.
-I would design them on my laptop and then print out a class set, cut them up individually then laminate them (I used to get my little sister to help me out sometimes!).
-That activity that took hours for me to prepare would be handed out to pairs at the start of my lesson and solved by some pupils in a matter of minutes!
-A fun little activity sure but not a good use of my time.
+I even purchased my own laminator (I’m sure I’m not alone on that one).
+I would spend hours creating a resource – for example, the infamous sorting cards task.
+I would design them on my laptop and then print out a class set, cut them up individually then laminate them (I used to get my little sister to help me out sometimes).
+That activity that took hours for me to prepare would be handed out to pairs at the start of my lesson and solved by some pupils in a matter of minutes.
+A fun little activity but not a good use of my time.
 That was one class and one activity – as a Secondary teacher I had lots of classes so laminating dominated my evenings!

-I have never stuck to a specific marking rota or routine but instead I use one as a rough guidance.
-Also, there are times I ignore the rota to prioritise e.g. times of mock exams the Year 11 pupils are keen to receive their exam results so they are top of my marking.
-However, during the revision period prior to the exams Year 11 pupils kept their books so there was no marking for that class – that meant I could mark books lower down the school then post exam period focused on upper school.
+I have never stuck to a specific marking rota or routine but instead, I use one as a rough guidance.
+Also, there are times I ignore the rota to prioritise e.g. times of mock exams the Year 11 pupils are keen to receive their exam results so their exam papers are top of my marking.
+However, during the revision period prior to the exams, Year 11 pupils kept their books so there was no marking for that class – that meant I could mark books lower down the school then post-exam period focused on upper school.
 Common sense but marking can quickly escalate and become a workload issue.
 Whether it is a rota or mark sheet in your planner find out what helps you stay organised so you are on top of your marking and workload.
 Much easier said than done!

 7. Build positive relationships

 This applies to all staff in your school from teachers to cleaners and admin staff.
 Good relationships with colleagues can be really helpful and make your experience in school more enjoyable as well as having a good support network.
-There will be times where you may require help or a favor from someone in the school and those people will be there to help you.
+Ultimately, just be kind to everyone you work with with the hope that kindness is always returned.

 Positive relationships with pupils is an essential element of classroom management.
-Everyone has their own style and approach with pupils.
-Also, check your social media settings to private as some pupils will take an interest and search online for their teachers.
-As well as social media settings I recommend a Google search of your name as this is likely to be the first step pupils take to find information about you!
-Then you can find out what images and information is shared publically online.
+Everyone has their own style and approach.
+Also, check your social media settings are private as some pupils will take an interest and search online for their teachers.
+As well as social media settings I recommend a Google search of your name as this is likely to be the first step pupils will take to find information about you!
+Then you can find out what images and information is available online.

 8. Go to the staffroom

 Each staff room is different.
-Some staffrooms have the same teachers sat in the same place everyday either in their friendship groups or departments.
+Some have the same teachers sat in the same place every day, either in their friendship groups or departments.
 If you are new this can be intimidating but more often than not the staffroom is a friendly place to be.
 I know a lot of teachers that work through their lunch eating a sandwich, marking some books and getting indigestion!
 I was one of those teachers in my NQT year.
-There are times I do work in my lunch break such as printing or replying to e-mails etc but most of the time I stop, go to the staffroom, eat my lunch and chat with colleagues.
-Often a cup of tea and a chat at lunch is a nice way to break up the day and help further develop those good relationships with colleagues.
-There are colleagues that I would never come across in our place of work as we often teach in different buildings yet at lunch time we can have a good (yet often brief) catch up.
+There are times I do work during my lunch break such as printing or replying to e-mails etc but most of the time I stop, go to the staffroom, eat my lunch and chat with colleagues.
+Often a cup of tea and a chat at lunch is a nice way to break up the day and further develop those good relationships with colleagues.
+There are colleagues that I would never come across in our place of work as we often teach in different buildings lunchtime time we can have a good (yet often brief) catch up.

 9. Enjoy & don’t give up!

 Teachers work hard throughout the year- so enjoy the holidays!
 I never had a gap year after University I went from A-levels to BA History degree to PGCE so I took full advantage of every half term and holiday!
-Work/life balance is a struggle for a lot of people in different professions not just teaching.
-I try to always have something to look forward to and motivate myself during the difficult days, which still occur from time to time… we all have those bad days that can quickly spiral and deteriorate!
+Work and home life balance can be a struggle for a lot of people in different professions not just teaching.
+I try to always have something to look forward to and motivate myself during the difficult days, which still occur from time to time… we all have those bad days that can quickly spiral and deteriorate.
 However, teachers also have those wonderful moments of realisation that this is the best job in the world!
-Those moments occur in the classroom or during a nice relaxed day in August!
+Those moments occur in the classroom or during a nice relaxed day in August.